cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 #### Valuation

-I wouldn't say that this is not also BS, but is by far the most chatted thing about in the industry and in TV shows and podcasts and the like.
+I wouldn't say that this is not also BS, but is by far the most chatted about topic in the industry.
 Our numbers are complete batazos because we obviously had no business.

 There are traditional ways of doing valuation.
 From the financial accounting and analysis textbooks.
 However, they went crazy in the US technology market.
 Every body was disregarding everything and just paying absurds amount of money.

+Have you seen the market lately?
+Lots of things are happening, but also the market is correcting for this bubble.

 The two main traditional ways of doing a startup valuation are the following:

 1. **DCF** (discounted cash flow).
 You look at the proyected cash flow of the company for the next 5/10 years and try to estimate the value of that money today.
 There's a formula for it actually.
 This valuation is all about extrapolating what's the capacity of the buiness to have sales volume and simply move money around.
 Notice it's about revenues, **not profits**.

 The reasoning for that is that most companies don't make any money at first, they actually operate at a loss.
 They invest all their cash into growing, sometimes ruthlessly and whatever costs.
 And if you're an investor you kind of want and allow for that, so it'd be unfair to value a business based on profits if you're not really concerned about profits, but growth.

 2. **Comparables**.
-If it's hard to come up with a DCF, people use comparable companies that were bought or raised money at similar stages to this company.
+If it's hard to come up with a DCF, or you don't trust it, or you don't like the number you end up with :) you could use comparable companies and transactions too.
+The idea is to use comparable companies that were bought or raised money at similar stages to this company.
+You used that transaction to better estimate the value this company could have to the market, regardless of many other fundamentals.

 For example, if Airbnb raised seed capital at a valuation of $100 million and they had $20,000 in revenue a year.
-El Chante has a revenue of $2000, since we generate a tenth of Airbnb's revenue, then we can say we are 10th of their value, aka $10m.
+El Chante has a revenue of $2000, since we generate a tenth of Airbnb's revenue and we're comparable, then we can say we are 10th of their value, aka $10m.
 This is an oversimplification.

 *Transcript:*

-Based on our financial proyections and the cash flow we can expect, we can estimate a value of assets of $2.3m based on the typical formula.
+Based on our financial proyections and the cash flow we can expect, we can estimate a value of assets of $2.3m today based on the typical formula.

 #### The Ask

 Here's where you tell them what you want.
 How much money in exchange for how much ownership.
-You also tell them why the money you need.
+You also tell them what you'll use the money for.

 *Transcript:*